 Our holidays always got off to a slow start, as we arrived on Saturday but, for some reason, we didn’t go onto the beach on Sundays, so it was always Monday before the real holiday started.
 And, of course, that was usually the day that it rained, although it must have turned sunny at some point!

-The good thing about this particular holiday is that Mum was wrapped up in her kindness of her family.
+The good thing about this particular holiday is that Mum was wrapped up in the kindness of her family.
 Someone must also have had a box Brownie with them because I have this lovely photo of Mum and her two sisters.